 An Example of an Unflattering One-Piece

-The picture below is an example of what an overly-detailed one-piece swimsuit can do to even a fit model.
+The picture above is an example of what an overly detailed one-piece swimsuit can do to even a fit model.
 Although it looks nice, the detailing and the flush of contrasting colors fill her in all the wrong places.

 Can I Wear a White One-Piece?

 - There is an exception to this “one color” rule.
 White is not the best color to work with when dealing with a one-piece swimsuit—or any bikini for that matter.
 Although black instantly slims you, white is the polar opposite and adds pounds to your appearance.